josephdyer/skeleventy/README.md

 A `navigation.json`, which we loop over in the template, to generate our nav and a `helpers.js` which just contains a simple environment helper.

-Uncompiled SCSS and JS reside in the `resources` folder - Mix will be watching these folders for any changes (you should restart the server when creating new partials).
+Uncompiled SCSS and JS reside in the `resources` folder - Mix will be watching these folders for any changes (you should probably restart the server when creating new partials).

 When in development mode, Skeleventy will use `main.css` as the stylesheet.
 This will be pretty chunky in filesize, due to it containing all of Tailwind's utility classes.